HanzgitH/pluginnode-install/README.md

     ./node_temp.sh

-Once completw this will include updated RPC, if updates after Wed 23 Nov 2022, to enable TLS go to the update section and after the gitpull run the `./update` file only.
+Once completd this will include updated RPC, if updated after Wed 23 Nov 2022:
+  To enable TLS go to the update section, `https://github.com/HanzgitH/plugin_update` and after the gitpull run the `./update` file ONLY.

 Disclaimer: